Not sure about your company entering the gig economy? What does the term even mean?

 “One of the things I enjoy about the current state of the side hustling world is just how easy it is to fit various side hustles into your day-to-day life,” he says.

 Gig income is not linked to a certain calendar day (no more dreading the end of the month!), and payment can even be instant in some cases.
-Flex payments provide gig workers with the choice of doing more or less hours depending on their current availability.
+Most gig portals provide flex payments, giving the workers a choice of doing more or less hours depending on their current availability.
 And with the additional income, a loan calculator can soon classify them eligible for better financing.

 Get started, get flexible!

-As you can see, gig work has a lot of benefits for many people.
-Do you have the capacity to provide this level of flexibility to your collaborators?
-Learn more about the nuts and bolts of the gig economy, read our in-depth article on how to get started: Contingent staffing – the ultimate guide and how to get started.
+As you can see, incorporating gig work for your company your has a lot of benefits to offer.
+Learn more from our in-depth article on how to get started: Contingent staffing – the ultimate guide and how to get started.

 Don’t yet believe this is a thing?
 Check out the HBR podcast “Why Companies and Skilled Workers Are Turning to On-Demand Work” with Joseph Fuller, professor at Harvard Business School, and Allison Bailey, senior partner at Boston Consulting Group.